krabberod/UNIS_AB332_2023/setup/Readme.md

 It is also preferable that you have all packages installed before the course starts (see below or [Install_required_packages.R](Install_required_packages.R).
 For those of you having trouble with installing the packages, we will try to find some time during the first computer lab to get everybody up and running.

-**NB Some packages requires administrator access to be installed.
+**NB: Some packages requires administrator access to be installed.
 If you are working on a computer administered by somebody else (for instance owned by a University) you might have to ask your IT department to either grant you temporary admin rights or help you install the packages**

-**NB Setting the working directory to a path in One Drive can result in errors and is adviced against, if you have not done it before**
+**NB: Setting the working directory to a path inside a One Drive folder can result in errors and I adviced against doing it unless you have done it before and know that it works**

 Content of [required packages](Install_required_packages.R):